BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Introduction

 \section{Introduction}

-Electroencephalography (EEG) is a widely used non-invasive tool for monitoring brain activity due to its high temporal resolution, low cost, and portability.
+Electroencephalography (EEG) is a non-invasive and widely used modality for monitoring brain activity due to its high temporal resolution, low cost, and portability.
 It supports a wide range of applications, including brain--computer interfaces (BCIs), neurological monitoring, sleep analysis, and clinical diagnosis~\cite{review_01}.
-However, EEG recordings are highly susceptible to contamination, particularly from electrooculographic (EOG) and electromyographic (EMG) artifacts, which can severely distort signal morphology, spectral content, and downstream interpretability~\cite{review_02}.
+However, EEG recordings are highly vulnerable to physiological artifacts, especially electrooculogram (EOG) and electromyogram (EMG) artifacts, which can distort signal morphology, spectral characteristics, and downstream analysis~\cite{review_02}.

 A large body of work has focused on EEG denoising.
-Classical approaches mainly rely on explicit assumptions about artifact generation or signal structure.
-For example, Regression and adaptive filtering methods use reference channels, such as EOG, to estimate and subtract artifacts, but their performance depends strongly on the availability and quality of these references. \cite{romo2009}.
-Blind source separation methods particularly Independent Component Analysis (ICA), have been widely used for ocular and muscular artifact removal; however, they often require multichannel recordings, component selection heuristics~\cite{halder2007,li2021}.
-Time--frequency and decomposition-based approaches, such as Wavelet Transforms and Empirical Mode Decomposition (EMD), offer greater flexibility for non-stationary EEG signals, but they are sensitive to threshold selection, mode mixing, and decomposition instability~\cite{kaur2021,hu2022}.

-More recently, deep learning has emerged as a promising alternative for EEG denoising, as it can learn a direct mapping from contaminated EEG to clean EEG without heavily relying on hand-crafted priors.
+Many classical methods have been developed, including regression-based filtering\cite{romo2009}, Independent Component Analysis (ICA)~\cite{halder2007, li2021}, Wavelet Transform, and Empirical Mode Decomposition (EMD)~\cite{,kaur2021,hu2022}.
+Although effective in some scenarios, these approaches often rely on reference channels, multichannel recordings, manual component selection, or sensitive thresholding procedures.
+More recently, deep learning methods have shown strong potential by learning direct mappings from noisy EEG to clean EEG.
 Zhang et al.~\cite{eegdenoisenet} established end-to-end baselines using fully connected networks (FCNNs), convolutional neural networks (CNNs), and recurrent neural networks (RNNs).
 Subsequent studies explored more advanced architectures, including the transformer-based EEGDNet~\cite{EEGDnet}, the embedding-separation framework DeepSeparator~\cite{deepseparator}, the U-Net-based intepretable archiecture LRR-Unet~\cite{lrr_unet}, GAN-based approaches for artifact suppression~\cite{gan_1,gan_2}, etc. Although these methods have shown strong denoising performances, several limitations has remained, suggesting rooms for prospective improvements.